vasudhawaman/Slack-Whatsapp-Clone/README.md

 ## Authentication
 ### JWT Authentication: Secure user authentication using JSON Web Tokens.
 ### Google OAuth Integration: Allows users to sign in using their Google accounts.
-### OTP Verification: Added layer of security for user authentication.
+### OTP Verification: Added layer of security for user authentication using nodemailer.

 ## Real-Time Communication
 ### (Socket.io: Implemented for real-time messaging capabilities.)